 - Leaking from the catheter, or the catheter is cut or cracked

-- Pain near the site, or in your neck, face, chest, or arm
+- Pain or swelling near the catheter site, or in your neck, face, chest, or arm

-- Trouble flushing your catheter or changing your dressings
+- Trouble flushing your catheter or changing your dressing

 - Is coming out of your vein

 You have a peripherally inserted central catheter (PICC).
 This is a tube that goes into a vein in your arm.
 It carries nutrients and medicines into your body.
 It may also be used to draw blood when you need to have blood tests.

 A dressing is a special bandage that blocks germs and keeps your catheter site dry and clean.
 You should change the dressing about once a week.
 You need to change it sooner if it becomes loose or gets wet or dirty.